florinmaticu/HackyourFurture-JavaScript/fundamentals/exercises.md

 ----

-### 15. Indicate for each of these whether it is an expression or a statement:
+### 15. Indicate for each of these whether it is an expression or a statement

 1. `l`
 2. `l = 4;`